 Hardy Phillips, who owns the property in the heart of East Baltimore, and the building next door — where her mother once ran a café — saw the potential for these buildings to represent Baltimore's on-going cultural renaissance.
 And so, the You Are Here project was born.

-You Are Here is a socially engaged public art project in which two muralists and works by five artists transform the exterior wall surfaces of two buildings that transforms using images based on East Baltimore's history.
+You Are Here is a socially engaged public art project in which two muralists and works by five artists will transform the exterior surfaces of two buildings using images based on East Baltimore's history.
 The project will celebrate its official opening on Sunday, Oct.
 23 from 3 – 5 p.m.

 These murals serve as visual expressions of the resilience of the community and self-determination of its residents.
 The opening event will feature MICA alumni Joyce J. Scott (Art Education B.F.A.), who was recently named a 2016 Fellow of the John D. and Catherine T. MacArthur Foundation and renowned mural artist, Gaia (Interdisciplinary Sculpture B.F.A.).